 (1) After returning from the trip, a travel voucher is required and must include receipts for all expenses incurred; the travel voucher must be completed by the employee and submitted within 30 days to the Budget Department.
-For expenses incurred on P-Cards, receipts must be submitted in accordance with the P-Card policy.

 Administrative Hardship:

 (1) If any of these provisions create undue administrative hardship on any of the departments involved, the County Administrator may grant exceptions within the limitations contained in Section 112.061, Florida Statutes, based on written requests.